The Hidden Conversation Between You and Your Terminal

 - It calls

-fork().
-A new child process appears, which is a copy of the shell. - The child inherits all of the shellâs open file descriptors.
+fork(), and a new child process appears, which is a copy of the shell. - That child inherits all of the shellβs open file descriptors.
 That includes

 exec()on/bin/cat.

-The shell does not need to do anything special to âhand overâ the terminal.
-It does not copy bytes.
-It does not proxy anything.
-It just forks, the child inherits the slave, and now there is a new reader on that file descriptor.
+This is the important part.
+The shell does not do anything special to βhand overβ the terminal.
+It does not copy bytes, and it does not proxy anything between cat and the screen.
+It just forks, the child inherits the slave, and now there is simply a different program reading and writing that same file descriptor.

-| terminal emulator |
+β terminal emulator β

-master fd
+β master fd

 line discipline

-slave fd
+β slave fd

-That is why your keystrokes âgo to catâ now.
+So that is why your keystrokes βgo to catβ now.
 Nothing magical happened.
-The same slave is still wired to fd 0.
-There is just a different program holding it.
+The same slave is still wired to fd 0, there is just a different program holding the other end of it.

 Why The Line Discipline Matters